bollu/bollu.github.io/README.md

   asaefoedita, garlic.
 Add all of this into the batter mix.
 - Allow batter to ferment overnight in the fridge.
 - Make pancakes the next day.

+#### Kerela style chicken curry

+- Chop ginger and garlic roughly, boil chicken, salt, pepper-ginger-garlic-turmeric.
+- Grate coconut finely, Roast grated coconut in a heated iron pan.
+Once well roasted, kill heat, add chili and coriander powder and salt, and mix.
+- Next, fry thinly sliced onions in coconut oil.
+- Add the onions in as a garnish at the last step.

 #### Chutney